afozbek/100-days-of-code/r1-log.md

 # R1D86

 Today I started to learn Vue.
 I learned conditional rendering in Vue.js and I built small monster hunter game.

+# R1D87

+Today I tried to learn Vue instance and how Vue creates its own instances and lifecycle hooks.
+I learned that there are some lifecycle hooks that Vue is executed behind the scenes like beforeMount, mounted, beforeUpdate, updated ...